-Mi'Chael N. Wright serves as Chair of the Committee on Social Media and has worked with Social Problems since 2020 She is a PhD student in Sociology at the University of Minnesota.
+Mi'Chael N. Wright serves as Chair of the Committee on Social Media and has worked with Social Problems since 2020 She is a PhD Candidate in Sociology at the University of Minnesota.
 As a Robert Wood Johnson Health Policy Research Scholar, her primary research focuses on sociology of media, sociology of mental health, collective memory and trauma, and identity.
-She is specifically interested in how digital communities, which can be simultaneously encouraging and hostile, constitute the identity development of Black and Brown adolescent girls.
+She is specifically interested in how digital communities, which can be simultaneously encouraging and hostile, contribute to Black girlhood.

 Mi'Chael is also interested in digital sociology, a sub-discipline of sociology that highlights the role of digital media in everyday life and its contribution to social relationships.